 As a real estate appraiser, how do you know if you can credibly perform appraisal reviews?
-USPAP provides the review appraiser with plenty of flexibility, all grounded in ethics and competence.
-Competence comes with knowledge and experience, but it also requires you to possess certain skills, technology, and abilities.
+USPAP provides the review appraiser with plenty of flexibility grounded in ethics and competence.
+Competence comes with knowledge and experience, but it also requires you to possess specific skills, technology, and abilities.
 To better understand if you’re prepared to review appraisals, we’re sharing the six key competencies you’ll need.

-Check your state for the level of credentials required to perform reviews, and for any other review-specific requirements.
+Check your state for the credentials required to perform reviews and any other review-specific requirements.
 In Texas, for example, the review appraiser must have the same license or certification level or higher as that of the WUR’s appraiser.

 2. Competence for this assignment

-Each property is unique and each review assignment is unique.
-Accordingly, you must weigh your competence each time an appraisal review assignment is offered.
-Per the USPAP COMPETENCY RULE, “an appraiser must determine, prior to agreeing to perform an assignment, that he or she can perform the assignment competently.”
+Each property is unique, and so is each review assignment.
+When you’re offered an assignment, weigh your competence against the task to ensure you can perform the appraisal review properly.
+Per the USPAP Competency Rule, “an appraiser must determine, prior to agreeing to perform an assignment, that he or she can perform the assignment competently.”

 Even if you were competent for an assignment yesterday, you may need to acquire more knowledge or obtain access to data to remain so for a new assignment, because it is a different market or a different property type.

 Moreover, competency requires proper performance.
-Hence, you must determine the amount of time available and required to competently complete the appraisal review assignment.
+Hence, you must determine the amount of time available and required to complete the appraisal review assignment competently.

 Learn a systematic review strategy for any given appraisal review problem.
 Enroll in our new CE course: Introduction to Commercial Appraisal Review.